raj03kumar/Data-Structures-and-Algorithm/README.md

 ```
 1. Build tree from PreOrder and Inorder. here we build left subtree and then right subtree.

 2. Build tree from PostOrder and Inorder.
-Similar but opposite. here we first build right subtree and after that we build left subtree.
+Similar but opposite.
+Here we first build right subtree and after that we build left subtree.

 NOTE: We can't build tree from just preorder and postorder traversal.
 It can only be possible if it is a complete binary tree else the tree structure may vary.